crystal-lang/crystal/CONTRIBUTING.md

 There is a version updated with every push to the master branch [here](https://crystal-lang.org/api/master/).
 It uses a subset of [Markdown](http://daringfireball.net/projects/markdown/).
 You can [use Ruby as a source of inspiration](https://twitter.com/yukihiro_matz/status/549317901002342400) whenever applicable.
-To generate the docs execute `make doc`.
+To generate the docs execute `make docs`.
 Please follow the guidelines described in our [language documentation](https://crystal-lang.org/docs/conventions/documenting_code.html), like the use of the third person.

 ### The standard library